Group Secret-Key Generation using Algebraic Rings in Wireless Networks: Algebraic SQGSK (A-SQGSK) Protocol

 \subsection{Confidentiality of the CSR in Algebraic SQGSK}

-In this section, we prove that the A-SQGSK protocol does not leak the CSR to Eve.
-Since the channel realization $h_{12}(l)$ is chosen as the CSR of interest, $\theta^{(2)}_{1}(l)$, which is the quantized version of the CSR at node-1 qualifies as the quantity of interest to the external eavesdropper.
+In this section, we prove that Eve will not be able to reconstruct the CSR chosen by the three nodes despite listening to all the four phases of the A-SQGSK protocol.
+Since the channel realization $h_{12}(l)$ is chosen as the CSR of interest, $\theta^{(2)}_{1}(l)$, which is the quantized version of the CSR at node-$1$ qualifies as the quantity of interest to the external eavesdropper.